 Encyclopedias used to be the go-to resource for all sorts of useful knowledge and for every paper we wrote in school.
 Today, there's Google, Wikipedia, and other outlets for finding answers to our most burning questions.
 No need to worry about finding Volume 6 of your Britannica!

-There's props and then there's mad props and then there's the blank stares of 20-year-olds who have no idea why you're trying to fist bump them.
+There’s props and then there’s mad props and then there are the blank stares of 20-year-olds who have no idea why you’re trying to fist bump them.

 If you mean an infant bed with latticed sides, that's fine.
 But if you use this word to refer to where you live, nobody is going to want to join you back at the "crib."

 While many of us are nostalgic for those bygone years of mixtapes—including Netflix's 13 Reasons Why—time marches on.
 You'd be hard-pressed to find a place to play that mixtape you made for Tiffany in 10th grade anyway.
 And if you can related, check out these 20 Funny Things People in the 1980s Were Totally Guilty of Doing.